evantahler/PHP-DAVE-API/readme.markdown

 -----------------------------------------------------------------------
 * DescribeActions: I will list all the actions available to the API
 * DescribeTables: I am an introspection method that will show the results of the auto-described available tables and cols.
 I will show weather or not a col is required and if it is unique
-* Geocode: I will use your IP address and return geographic information about you
 * CacheTest: Send a Hash [[ &Hash=MyString ]] and I will first store it in the cache, and on subsequent calls retrieve the vale from the cache until expired.
 Change the value of the Hash and note the old value will be displayed until it expires
 * LogIn: Example user system.
 Follow returned error messages.
 * UserAdd: Example user system.
 Follow returned error messages.